sarlianna/py-types/README.md

 Added a custom Function type in `type_defs.functions`.
 This type allows you to specify and check for callables with specific arity (number of arguments) and return types.
 Added because checking against Callable was not a very good guarantee!

-Note that these types purposefully do not check for a schema return type or handle inoperability there.
+Note that these types purposefully do not handle schema declarations as a return type.
 The Function type will only compare the direct return type of the function given.
 If you'd like a particular function's return value to be schema checked at runtime, just define the function with the @schema decorator.